 As I mentioned in the Overview article, building a plan is not about spending all of your time creating a plan, but you do need to know how, where and what you will do in

 your job searchdocuments (resumes, cover letters, and thank you notes)

 While this may sound a little overwhelming and very time consuming, the more time you spend on the three items above, the quicker you will land your new dream job.

 The first step in your planning is to create all of the lists you will need to focus your search.

 Lists you will create:

-- Jobs that match your skills and experience – No sense applying for jobs where you don’t meet the requirements.
-Make a list of job titles (such as sales manager or budgeting analyst) that clearly match your skills and experience.
+Jobs that match your skills and experience – No sense applying for jobs where you don’t meet the requirements.
+Make a list of job titles (such as a sales manager or budgeting analyst) that clearly match your skills and experience.
 The list should include job titles you’ve already held as well as the next level up.
 As an example, if you are a sales clerk, maybe you should be looking at sales manager positions in your search.

 Recruiters for your industry/field – Recruiters are an important resource that requires minimal time other than the initial meeting.
 Creating a list requires some research on your part.
 There are a few links you can leverage to build your list (see the links below).
 More detail to follow on leveraging your

 References – Your references can make or break you, so you want to be sure you pick the right ones.
 They must be representative of your career and social networks.
 The general rule of thumb is to avoid relatives, but you should definitely leverage “friends of the family”.
-You also should have a fair representation of peers, subordinates and managers.
-There is more to references than just giving a list of names.
+You also should have a fair representation of peers, subordinates, and managers.
+There is more to consider about references than just giving a list of names.
 What happens if they run a reference check on you?
 I don’t recommend putting references on